Historiography of the Gaspee affair: Pre–Civil War

-Fifteen years after Staples, in 1860, Samuel G. Arnold produced a brief treatment of the Gaspee in his History of the State of Rhode Island and Providence Plantations.
-He dedicated ten pages to the arrival of the Gaspee in Narragansett Bay, to early troubles with Dudingston and to the destruction of the vessel, the Commission of Inquiry, and Ephraim Bowen's account of that night.
-Arnold wrote up the Gaspee incident as a chronological narrative with the year, month, and day displayed in the margins (as he did for all of Rhode Island's history).
+Samuel G. Arnold produced a brief treatment of the Gaspee in 1860 in his History of the State of Rhode Island and Providence Plantations.
+He dedicated ten pages to the arrival of the Gaspee in Narragansett Bay, to early troubles with Dudingston, and to the destruction of the vessel, the Commission of Inquiry, and Ephraim Bowen's account of that night.
 Arnold celebrated the triumph of liberty over tyranny throughout the section on the American Revolution and described Lieutenant Dudingston's wounds as "the first British blood shed in the war of independence."

-Around the same time, from 1856 to 1865, John Russell Bartlett, the Secretary of State of Rhode Island, published Records of the Colony of Rhode Island and Providence Plantations in New England, a ten-volume set.
-In 1862, volume 7, which covered the years 1770–1776 was released.
-In the 136 pages, the Gaspee affair was covered, including a few additional pages of correspondence, not found in Staples, surrounding the destruction of the Gaspee.
+Secretary of State of Rhode Island John Russell Bartlett published Records of the Colony of Rhode Island and Providence Plantations in New England, a ten-volume set.
+Volume 7 covered the years 1770–1776, published in 1862.
+He covered the Gaspee, including a few additional pages of correspondence not found in Staples surrounding the destruction of the Gaspee.
 George Bancroft assisted Bartlett by securing copies of documents in London.
-A year earlier, Bartlett had published exactly the same pages under the title A History of the Destruction of His Britannic Majesty’s Schooner Gaspee, in Narragansett Bay, on the 10th June, 1772.
-Almost identical to Staples's work in content and layout, Bartlett provided more analysis and commentary than the judge's work.
-Bartlett offered more comments in the footnotes and laid out the text in one column instead of two, making it a 141-page book.
+Bartlett had published the same pages under the title A History of the Destruction of His Britannic Majesty’s Schooner Gaspee, in Narragansett Bay, on the 10th June, 1772.